About3

 Kim Wide MBE

 Kim Wide is Founder, CEO and Artistic Director of Take A Part.
 Hailing from Canada, Kim started her work in museums and collections at the City of Toronto and Government of Ontario Art Collection before moving to the UK in 2003 to work at ArtSway, a contemporary gallery in the New Forest and Kaleido (the former SW Disability Arts Development Agency as Interim Executive Director).
 She initiated Take A Part with the Efford community of Plymouth in 2008 and the approaches, methodologies an impacts supported this pilot project grew to an national and international programme of work with Take A Part receiving National Portfolio Organisational Status in 2018.
-She established Take A Part Carlow in 2017 and We Create in 2018.
-Kim is a Clore Fellow and Critical Friend to SEED (Creative People and Places) and Filwood Fantastic (Local Trust Creating Civic Change).
-She received an MBE in the 2020 Queen's New Year's Honours List for 'Services to Social Engagement in the Arts' the first time ever social practice has been honoured on this level.
+She established Take A Part Carlow in 2017 and We Create in 2018 (as well as another 6 grassroots creative enterprises).
+Kim is a Clore Fellow (2022), a Clore Social Fellow (2020) and an AHRC Awardee.
+She received an MBE in the 2021 Queen's New Year's Honours List for 'Services to Social Engagement in the Arts' the first time ever social practice has been honoured on this level.

 SMALLGEMSMITH